lhcb/starterkit-lessons/first-analysis-steps/eos-storage.md

 TFile::Open("root://eoslhcb.cern.ch//eos/lhcb/grid/user/lhcb/user/a/another/2016_11/146255/146255492/DVntuple.root")
 ```

-> ## Use of the XRootD protocol  {.callout}
+{% callout "Use of the XRootD protocol " %}
-> In order to access files on every grid site with the XRootD protocol, be sure
+In order to access files on every grid site with the XRootD protocol, be sure
-> to have a valid proxy using `lhcb-proxy-init`.
+to have a valid proxy using `lhcb-proxy-init`.
+{% endcallout %}

-> ## Deprecation of the use of MassStorageFile {.callout}
+{% callout "Deprecation of the use of MassStorageFile" %}
-> The use of `MassStorageFile` is deprecated as it is quite sensitive to network problems when ganga is downloading the output of the job to EOS.
+The use of `MassStorageFile` is deprecated as it is quite sensitive to network
+problems when ganga is downloading the output of the job to EOS.  {% endcallout
+%}

 `ganga` needs configuring in order to know which files to store on
 EOS, as well as where on EOS to store them.
 Open `~/.gangarc` in your